 - Use care to prevent your child from getting hurt and have your child avoid falls or crashes.

-- This drug is not approved for use in people with a certain bone marrow problem called myelodysplastic syndrome (MDS).
+- This drug is not for use in people with a certain bone marrow problem called myelodysplastic syndrome (MDS).
 If your child has MDS and takes this drug, MDS may get worse and turn into a type of blood cancer called acute myelogenous leukemia (AML).
 If MDS turns into AML, your child could die sooner from AML.
 If your child has MDS, talk with your child’s doctor.

 If your child is pregnant: